 With the Students

-Prediction: Have students predict which states have the most and fewest tornadoes.
-Have them write their answers down in their science journals or on a sheet of paper.
+- Ask students to predict which states they think will have the most and least tornadoes.
+What about their home state?
+Alaska?
+Hawaii?
+Students should write their prediction in their science journals or on a sheet of paper.

 Activity Embedded Assessment

 Jessica Todd, Melissa Straten, Malinda Schaefer Zarske, Janet Yowell

 © 2004 by Regents of the University of Colorado.

 Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder